 6. Although I mention eating right above, I have to emphasize the importance of hydration during this time.
 Your body has gone through the ringer and it needs as much replenishment as it can get.
 If you are peeing more than you would like to, that’s probably a good indication that you’re well hydrated.
 Keep on peeing!

 7. Call a friend or relative and tell them that you’ve kicked pills and are in recovery.
-Obviously this needs to be someone you trust but if you have someone that you can talk to, you’ll be amazed at how good it makes you feel and how proud that are of your accomplishment.
+Obviously this needs to be someone you trust but if you have someone that you can talk to, you’ll be amazed at how good it makes you feel and how proud you are of your accomplishment.

 9. Buy yourself something.
 You deserve a selfish, needless present for what you’ve accomplished.
 Many of you will now be saving a lot more money since you will not have to feed your habit.
-You don’t have to go and buy yourself a Maserati (2010 Spyder, dark blue with cream interior) or anything like that… just something that makes you smile and that you’ll enjoy.
+You don’t have to go and buy yourself a Maserati (2014 GT Spyder, dark blue with cream interior) or anything like that… just something that makes you smile and that you’ll enjoy.

 10. Read your reasons for quitting when you wake up and before you go to bed.
 You are going to be happier when you have fully recovered.
 Honestly and truly happier… I promise.